Cocktails

 James Whiteside's The Ballerino by St-Germain

 James Whiteside’s The Ballerino is a fresh and floral cocktail.
 Angel’s Envy Bourbon brings in flavors of candied fruits, subtle toffee, as well as maple syrup.
 Secondly, St-Germain Elderflower Liqueur is a sweet add-in.
-We love this liqueur crafted from elderflower blossoms handpicked in the foothills of the Alps.
+In fact, we love this liqueur crafted from elderflower blossoms handpicked in the foothills of the Alps.
 Sparkling water and ginger-lemon kombucha make the spirit bubbly, while lemon juice and Bittercube Jamaican No. 1 Bitters give it a slight bite.
-St-Germain suggests building the ingredients over pebbled ice in a Collins glass.
+St-Germain also suggests building the ingredients over pebbled ice in a Collins glass.
 Additionally, confetti looks beautiful as garnish.

 1 oz Angel’s Envy Bourbon